-The authority may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Customs and Excise and the HM Revenue and Customs, who have statutory rights of access.
+The authority may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs, who have statutory rights of access.

 4.5 Preventing Fraud and Corruption

 The Borough Treasurer is responsible for the development and maintenance of an anti-fraud and anti-corruption policy.